Noel Edmonds: Personal life

-Edmonds married Gillian Slater in 1971, but the marriage ended in divorce after eleven years.
+Edmonds married Gillian Slater in 1971.
+The marriage ended in divorce after 11 years.
 From July 1986 to 2005, he was married to Helen Soby; the couple have four daughters.
 In July 2009, Edmonds married his third wife, Liz Davies, who was a make-up artist on the programme Deal or No Deal when they first met.

 Edmonds is a licensed helicopter pilot, and one of his early personal aircraft was registered G-NOEL.
 He was president of the British Horse Society between 2004 and 2007.